elektrofon/pianoberry/README.md

 1. Download the [latest image](https://github.com/elektrofon/pianoberry/releases/latest)
 2. Flash the image to a microSD card using [Raspberry Pi Imager](https://www.raspberrypi.org/software/)
-3. Download the licenced Pianoteq Linux Aarch64 binary from your Modartt account
+3. Download the licenced Pianoteq Linux Aarch64 (arm-64bit) binary from your Modartt account
 4. Plug the SD card into your computer.
 You should see an external drive named `pianoberry`
-5. Place your Linux Aarch64 Pianoteq 8 binary on the root of the `pianoberry` drive
+5. Place your Linux Aarch64 (arm-64bit) Pianoteq 8 or Pianoteq 9 binary on the root of the `pianoberry` drive
 6. Open the `config.txt` file on the root of the `pianoberry` drive.
 Scroll down to the bottom and add your serial number and initial preset:
 ```
 [PIANOBERRY]